-5.132 Policy NE10 is expected to have a minor positive effect in relation to IIA objective 5: community cohesion and safety.
+- 5.128 Policy NE10 is expected to have a minor positive effect in relation to IIA objective 5: community cohesion and safety.
 The policy requires that open areas within defined settlement boundaries are retained and protected from unsuitable development, where the space provides an important amenity.
 Open spaces in settlements are important for providing opportunities for residents to engage in informal interactions and thereby act to support social tolerance.
 Policy NE11 provides the approach to ensure new development benefits from useable open space.
+This includes for potentially more vulnerable members of the community, including those in residential care homes and specialist housing for older people.
 The policy specifically requires that amenity space is accessible to less mobile residents including those using wheelchairs.
-The, the policy is likely to benefit a larger proportion of residents in terms of open space provision, while also generally supporting community cohesion.
-A significant positive effect is expected for Policy NE11 in relation to IIA objective 5: community cohesion and safety.

-5.133 Both policies are expected to help ensure an appropriate level of amenity at existing and new housing developments by supporting access an appropriate level of open space.
+The policy is likely to benefit a larger proportion of residents in terms of open space provision, while also generally supporting community cohesion.
+A significant positive effect is expected for Policy NE11 in relation to IIA objective 5: community cohesion and safety. - 5.129 Both policies are expected to help ensure an appropriate level of amenity at existing and new housing developments by supporting access an appropriate level of open space.
 However, the requirements included in both policies will restrict housing delivery on existing open spaces and reduce the area of new sites at which housing can be delivered.
-Mixed minor positive and minor negative effects are therefore recorded for both policies in relation to IIA objective 6: housing.

-5.134 Through the provision of new and protection and enhancement of existing open spaces, habitat provision and connectivity and the natural and seminatural landscapes of the District are likely to experience benefits.
+Mixed minor positive and minor negative effects are therefore recorded for both policies in relation to IIA objective 6: housing. - 5.130 Through the provision of new and protection and enhancement of existing open spaces, habitat provision and connectivity and the natural and seminatural landscapes of the District are likely to experience benefits.
 Through Policy NE10 development within open spaces will only be permitted where contribution of the open area to local character is protected.
 Similarly Policy NE11 requires amenity space to be of a high standard of design, and to contribute to the visual and environmental character of the area.
 Policies NE10 and NE11 are therefore expected to have significant positive effects in relation to IIA objectives 9: biodiversity and geodiversity and 10: landscape and character.
-By protecting existing local character, it is likely that both policies will also support the conservation and enhancement of the respective settings of heritage assets in Winchester.
-Therefore, minor positive effects are expected for both policies in relation to IIA objectives 9: biodiversity.
-Therefore, minor positive and geodiversity and 10: landscape and heritage assets in relation to IIA objectives 9: biodiversity.
-Therefore, minor positive effects are expected for both policies in relation to IIA objectives 9: biodiversity and enhancement of the respective settings of heritage assets in Winchester.
-Therefore, minor positive are expected for both policies in relation to IIA objectives 9: biodiversity and geodiversity and geodiversity and 10: landscape and character.
+By protecting existing open spaces and delivery new open spaces that are considerate of existing local character, it is likely that both policies will also support the conservation and enhancement of the respective settings of heritage assets in Winchester.
+Therefore, minor positive effects are expected for both policies in relation to IIA objectives 9: biodiversity and geodiversity and 10: landscape and character.

-5.135 It is notable that the maintenance of open space as new development occurs will contribute to flood risk management in the District.
+5.131 It is notable that the maintenance of open space as new development occurs will contribute to flood risk management in the District.
 Limiting the total area of impermeable hard surfacing in Winchester District is likely to limit the potential for a substantial increase in flooding for surface water sources.
 Both policies are therefore likely to have minor positive effects in relation to IIA objective 14: flood risk.